the-super-toys/glimpse-android/README.md

 ## Let's go DEEPER (The Deep Learning Model)

 If you want to know how Glimpse works in a more deeper lever, take a look at [this repository](https://github.com/the-super-toys/glimpse-models), where you can see the architecture and implementation of the Deep Learning model used by Glimpse.
-We explain how everything works in a much more technical level, and with all details, so you can reproduce it pn your own, and improve it if you want.
+We explain how everything works in a much more technical level, and with all details, so you can reproduce it on your own, and improve it if you want.

 But if you do, don't hesitate to submit a Pull Request to that repository so we can keep improving Glimpse!!